ordovician/KidsAndParents.jl/README.md

     julia> parse_doz("E")
     11

+## Vocabulary Training
+This program was inspired by some of the first programs I wrote as a teeanger when learning programming.
+I used it to practice my english vocabulary, and later German vocabulary.
+It is a simple function `vocab_practice`, which takes a table of words, where each column is in a different language.
+You define the list like this at the Julia REPL:

+    julia> words = [
+               "english"  "norwegian";
+               "water"    "vann";
+               "car"      "bil";
+               "house"    "hus";
+               "gasoline" "bensin"]
+    5×2 Array{String,2}:
+     "english"   "norwegian"
+     "water"     "vann"
+     "car"       "bil"
+     "house"     "hus"
+     "gasoline"  "bensin"

+You see this gives us a 2D array or matrix.
+In this example we got one column of english words and one of column of norwegian words.
+The first row indicates the name of the languages in each column.
+You can the practice like this:

+    julia> vocab_practice(words)
+    What is water in norwegian? vann
+    Correct!

+    What is car in norwegian? bil
+    Correct!

+    What is house in norwegian? house
+    Wrong, it is hus

+However you may want to ask questions in reverse order.
+That is asking about words in the second column.
+Then you can change the column order:

+    julia> vocab_practice(words, order = 2 => 1)
+    What is bil in english? car
+    Correct!

+    What is bensin in english? gasoline
+    Correct!

+So in principle you can have any number of columns in the word list.

 ## Installation
 Upgraded to work with the Julia 1.0 package manager.
 Get into package mode on the Julia command line using the ']' key.